 The Wings Leadership Intern Program offers a year of learning, skill building and personal development in all areas of life.
-We begin our 2015 internship program with an information evening on January 16th, 2015.

 The internship is a structured learning program that covers one year and parallels LifeWorks.
 Learning happens in the seminar room, in training evenings, and in job responsibilities managing some of Wings’ behind the scenes operations.
-It is facilitated by Kris King.

 HOW THE WINGS INTERNSHIP BENEFITS YOU